MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ```

 ### -RebootTimeoutMinutes
 Specifies the time in minutes that CAU will allow for the restarting of a node.
-If the restart does
-not complete within this time, then the updating run on that node is marked as failed.
+If the restart doesn't complete within this time, then the updating run on that node is marked as failed.

 ```yaml
 Type: Int32